Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 L contains two types of routine, namely subroutines and

 linkroutines.
-These are declared using the SUBROUTINE and
+These are declared using the SUBROUTINE

-LINKROUTINE statements and are both called using the CALL
+statements and are both called using the CALL

 statement.
 Declarations of subroutines or linkroutines are always global